Term vs. Whole Life Insurance: The Differences and Which One to Choose

 The Disadvantages of Whole Life Insurance

-Now that you’re familiar with the main components of these two insurance variants, the next question is which life insurance is the best option?
-The question doesn’t have a straightforward answer, and it depends on your individual needs.
-Both whole life and term insurance guarantee that your beneficiaries will get death benefits in case you pass away.
+This question doesn’t have a straightforward answer, and it depends on your individual needs.
+Both options guarantee that your beneficiaries will get death benefits in case you pass away.
 With whole life insurance, you’ll get the opportunity to grow your wealth as it comes with a cash value component, but you’ll need to pay more for this policy.

 So, how do you decide which one is better for you?
 Here’s a short list of key components with both types of insurance options.